juhiMatta/DataBindingExample/README.md

 # DataBindingExample
-This repo will include the data binding library eample
+This repo will cover the data binding library eample